tendermint/tendermint/spec/consensus/proposer-based-timestamp/tla/readme.md

 # Updating the experiments log

 After running a particularly significant test, copy the raw outputs from `_apalache-out` to `experiment_data` and update `experiment_log.md` accordingly.
+See `experiment_data/May2022` for a suggested directory layout.

+Make sure to copy at least the `detailed.log` and `run.txt` files, as well as any counterexample files, if present.